 Opening a Retirement Fund

 If an employer offers retirement fund matching, take advantage of it!
 Matching entails putting a percentage of a paycheck automatically into one’s retirement.
 The employer then matches that deposit with the same amount.
-Employer matching can speed along an individual’s path towards saving for retirement.
+Employer matching can speed along an individual’s path towards saving for retirement; it’s pretty much free money.

 In terms of how much to save for retirement, it can be smart to put aside at least 15% of pre-tax income every single year.
-Doing so can help individuals later on in their life to avoid needing to delay retirement because not enough had been saved prior.
+Doing so can help you later on in life to avoid needing to delay retirement because not enough had been saved prior.

 Searching for Low Interest Rates on Loans